Leipzig 2025

 We are thrilled to launch the project Du hast eine neue Freundschaftsanfrage!
 (You Have a New Friend Request!), which is part of the Norwegian Guest of Honour initiative.

-Since the early autumn of 2024, Norwegian authors Peter F. Strassegger, Helene Imislund, and Kristin Vego have been exchanging letters with their German colleagues Matthias Jügler, Janin Wölke, and Kristina Schilke.
+Starting in the early autumn of 2024, Norwegian authors Peter F. Strassegger, Helene Imislund, and Kristin Vego exchanged letters with their German colleagues Matthias Jügler, Janin Wölke, and Kristina Schilke.